Thomas Ravenel Says ‘Southern Charm’ Was The ‘Worst Mistake’ Of His Life

 Former South Carolina State treasurer Thomas Ravenel says that participating in five seasons of the Bravo reality show Southern Charm was the “worst mistake” of his life.
-Ravenel is making additional filings in court in a last-ditch attempt to keep all footage of his children, Kensington Calhoun and St. Julien Rembert Ravenel from being aired on the sixth season of the Bravo series, set to air next month.
+Ravenel is making additional filings in court in a last-ditch attempt to keep all footage of his children, Kensington Calhoun and St. Julien Rembert Ravenel, from being aired on the sixth season of the Bravo series, set to air next month.

-The Blast says that Thomas Ravenel wants to seal the entire custody case, which would, in turn, block any footage in the upcoming series that even mentions the custody dispute, whether the children are in it or not.
-In the past, before Ravenel was fired by Bravo, the series covered the custody dispute at length when his ex, Kathryn Dennis was in a vulnerable position, but now that the former politician is facing jail time in a sexual assault case, he wants the case sealed.
+The Blast reports that Thomas Ravenel wants to seal the entire custody case, which would, in turn, block any footage in the upcoming series that even mentions the custody dispute, whether the children are in it or not.
+In the past, before Ravenel was fired by Bravo, the series covered the custody dispute at length when his ex Kathryn Dennis was in a vulnerable position, but now that the former politician is facing jail time in a sexual assault case, he wants the case sealed.

 Now that Ravenel is no longer under contract with Bravo, he says that the network and Dennis shouldn’t be able to profit as a result of his reversal of fortune.